State-backed UK banks gain approval for capital plans

 LONDON (Reuters) - State-backed British lenders Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) have agreed plans to shore up their capital with the financial regulator, removing a barrier to the government offloading its shares.

-The regulator said on Wednesday it had finalized capital requirements for the two banks and the lenders had submitted their plans.
-Both banks said they did not need to issue new equity and could raise the necessary capital by selling assets and through their restructurings, which are already under way.
+The regulator said on Wednesday it had finalized capital requirements for the two banks and that the lenders had submitted their plans.
+Both banks said they did not need to issue new equity and could raise the necessary capital by selling assets and via restructuring plans already under way.

-Lloyds moved quickly to plug part of its shortfall by raising about 500 million pounds ($752 million) from the sale of more of its stake in UK wealth manager St.James’s Place (SJP.L).

 The banks need to show they are robust enough to return to private ownership after Britain pumped in a combined 66 billion pounds ($100 billion) to rescue them during the 2008 financial crisis.
-Both have since undertaken major overhauls under new management, involving asset sales and job cuts.
+Both have since undertaken major restructuring, including asset sales and job losses, under new management.

-The International Monetary Fund told Britain on Wednesday to get a “clear strategy” on returning its Lloyds and RBS stakes to private ownership and Finance Minister George Osborne said he agreed, in one of his clearest statements of intent yet on getting the banks off the government’s books.

 Osborne indicated he would await the final recommendations of the Parliamentary Commission on Banking Standards, due to be made next month, before formulating plans.